 Aegean at it’s best!
 We snake along a zigzag road that brings us through forests, past brooks and up the mountain, while Turunç, a former fishing village on the eastern coast of the Bozburun Peninsula at the Turkish Aegean gets smaller and smaller.
 Those who come here look for peace and solitude, away from the noise of the access roads but just close enough to the surf to be woken by the sound of the sea.

 On top there is the Viverde Hotel Loryma, 200 meters above sea level, surrounded by olive and pine trees, far secluded from the bustling port city of Marmaris.
-Waste separation, environmental protection, sustainability – the love of nature can be seen even in the smallest things.
-Here, it doesn’t feel like an oh so modern theme.
+Waste separation, environmental protection, and sustainability – the love of nature can be seen even in the smallest things.
+Here, it doesn’t feel like a modern theme.
 No, here at the Turkish Aegean it feels real.
-Not without reason the hotels name „Viverde“ is a neologism that can easily be translated in “to live green”.
+Not without reason the hotels name “Viverde” is a neologism that can easily be translated in “to live green”.

 Have a swim while looking at the Aegean sea